derui/simple-planning-poker/README.md

 - Emulator

 > NOTICE: Please do not overwrite firebase.json in a process of initialization.
 If you overwrite it, this project can not run correctly.

+## For nix user ##
+This repository maintains flake.nix to create build environment a minute.
+We recommends use `direnv` to enable devShell on the fly.

 ## Make config file for local development ##
 Create `firebase.config.ts` into `src`.
 Content of it like below.